-Most business owners wrongly assume that these incidents have no bearing on their own companies, but these highprofile incidents account for less than half of data breaches.
-In fact, according to Verizon's 2017 Data Breach Investigations Report, 61% of attacks are directed at small businesses, with half of the 28 million small and mediumsized businesses (SMBs) in America coming under fire within the last year.
+Most business owners wrongly assume that these incidents have no bearing on their own companies, but these high-profile incidents account for less than half of data breaches.
+In fact, according to Verizon's 2017 Data at small businesses, with half of the 28 million small and medium-sized businesses (SMBs) in America coming under fire within the last year.